ueberchild/Mega-Hack-v5/README.md

 TODO
 # GD playing tips
 * Turn off vsync and smooth fix.
 This is super important to uncancer your gameplay.
 * Use higher FPS.
 That really makes the difference, game reacts more accurately to your clicks at higher FPS.
-It may broke some levels: try fixing them in editor.
+It may breaks some levels: try fixing them in editor.
+And you don't need a costly high Hz monitor for high FPS, rather the opposite.
 * Prefer Practice Mode over StartPoses.
 The latter are buggy (mostly for low FPS).
 * Ignore Daily/Weekly levels, Map Packs, cases, etc. These features are meant just for grinding and also Daily/Weekly menus tend to crash the game.
 * Enable UHD textures.
-These don't affect performance really.
+These don't affect performance.
 * Consider enabling global LDM and setting a texture pack.
+* Play in fullscreen.
+Larger and less laggy.
+* Play with headphones.
+Don't you disturb others.
+* Play while standing.
+Don't you just sit on your ass.